 Off-the-shelf software vs custom software: when to choose which

-During every company’s business lifecycle, there comes the time to choose that perfect software solution that will fit like a glove.
-Some need it for their main business, some for the non-core activities, but regardless of the motivation, everyone is met with the same choice: off-the-shelf or custom.
+During every company’s business lifecycle, there comes the time to choose the software solution that will fit like a glove.
+Regardless of the reasons behind the need for a solution, everyone is met with the same choice: off-the-shelf or custom.

 As we are now living in the digital era, every company on the planet relies on software and we cannot escape that reality.
 So, it is essential to have an ideal software to keep your business running while delivering impeccable service to the whole company and also to the consumers and specific target market.

 Companies strive to always be on top and up to date to rise above the competitors so they need exceptional software solutions to stand apart from the crowd.
 In order to do that, choosing the best software and its development for your company is critical and crucial in many ways.

 There are many options that they can use to their advantage to make their processes more efficient and depending on their needs, there are two types of software a company can choose from.

 One is the Off-the-Shelf software and the other is Custom Software and depending on the company's needs, sometimes off-the-shelf solutions do the trick while other times, something highly specialized is needed.